Around Tumut

 The factory has been operational since 1946, originally opening as the ‘Tumut Rural Co-Operative millet Society’, and continues to produce millet brooms to this day.

-Factory visitors are able to view the broom manufacturing process, and find out the history of the trade and the factory itself, before purchasing their own millet broom at the end.
+Factory visitors are able to view the broom manufacturing process and find out the history of the trade and the factory itself, before purchasing their own millet broom at the end.

 For more information or to book a tour,

-contact Geoff and Rob on (02) 6947 2804. - or check out http://tumutbroomfactory.com/
+contact Geoff and Rob at (02) 6947 2804. – or check out http://tumutbroomfactory.com/

 The Montreal Theatre

-Tumut’s Montreal Theatre is one of the few surviving 1920’s picture theatres in Australia designed in the modernistic style with art deco elements.
+Tumut’s Montreal Theatre is one of the few surviving 1920s picture theatres in Australia designed in the modernistic style with art deco elements.

-Opened to the public in 1930, it closed as a commercial venue in 1992, however was resurrected in 1995 by the local community, and today is completely operated by volunteers.
+Opened to the public in 1930, it closed as a commercial venue in 1992, however, was resurrected in 1995 by the local community, and today is completely operated by volunteers.

 Call now: (02) 6947 4840. – or check out http://montrealtheatre.com.au/